peteroome/peteroome.github.com/_posts/2013-10-20-killing-foreman-workers-locall.md

 title: Killing Foreman Workers Locally on OS X.
 ---

-I was in a situation the other day where i used ctrl+c (OS X) to kill my local foreman server.
-However, not all of the workers intiated by Puma had been killed, preventing me from firing up another project on the same port.
+I was in a situation the other day where i used ctrl+c (OS X) to kill my local [Foreman](https://github.com/ddollar/foreman "Foreman - Manage Procfile-based application") server.
+However, not all of the workers intiated by [Puma](http://puma.io/ "Puma Server") had been killed, preventing me from firing up another project on the same port.

 As a result i needed to find the PID's of those workers and kill them manually.